-As part of this approach, Herman Miller has identified 10 Modes of Work—workplace behaviors people engage in no matter what kind of work they do, or if they do it together or alone.
-Living Office provides people with a variety of settings, or spaces optimized to support these Modes of Work.
+As part of this approach, Herman Miller has identified 10 Activities—workplace behaviors people engage in no matter what kind of work they do, or if they do it together or alone.
+Living Office provides people with a variety of settings, or spaces optimized to support these Activities.

 In one half of the space, work surfaces cantilever off a low, linear workbase that houses power and provides storage.
 This grouping of individual work points takes advantage of co-location to help drive work forward.

-In the other half—just a couple steps away—mobile screens and a display unit define an interactive area containing a small table, whiteboards, and a large monitor.
+In the other half—just a couple of steps away—mobile easels and a display unit define an interactive area containing a small table and a large monitor.
 The compact space is near individual work points and is designed for brief meetings of small groups.

 For meetings requiring a bit more than a desktop—more time, more room, more technology—team members gather in the adjacent collaboration space.
-Whiteboards and a large monitor provide options for sharing ideas.
+A large monitor provides an option for sharing ideas.

 “Everything you need is clustered together—just like in any close-knit neighborhood,” says Locale Product Manager Wendy Muth.
-“Though scrum teams are a natural for Locale,the product is designed for any highly collaborative team that needs to work in close proximity—product development, creative groups, even executive leadership.”
+“Though scrum teams are a natural fit for Locale, the product is designed for any highly collaborative team that needs to work in close proximity—product development, creative groups, even executive leadership.”

 Instant Transition Between Individual and Group

-The ISG managers assigned to the John Deere test site use Locale in as many different ways.
+The ISG managers assigned to the John Deere test site have diverse work styles.
 One sits and focuses on his computer much of the day.
 Another mostly stands.
-The rest shift between sitting and standing by raising or lowering their work surface—whatever feels most comfortable or productive.
+The rest shift between sitting and standing by raising or lowering their work surface— whatever feels most comfortable or productive.